felipecastrosm/code-test/README.md

 ## How to Submit

-Create a Pull Request with your completed Solution.
-A ref to your stack-overflow full name, email, and number you can be reached at.
+Create a public fork of this repository and reply back when you have completed the test with the url to the fork and a ref to your stack-overflow full name, email, and number you can be reached at.

 Please include your favorite color, favorite book, salary, and any work requirements you may have.